 Then a white robe was given to each of them; and it was said to them that they should rest a little while longer, until both the number of their fellow servants and their brethren, who would be killed as they were, was completed.

 Let's understand one thing before going any further: Charlie Kirk was an unashamed, unabashed, born again follower of Jesus.
 Charlie was clear, bold, and unafraid.
-Each in our own way, we should be like him.
+Each of us in our own way should be like him.

-The moment Charlie's body died, his spirit and soul went smoothly into the loving presence and arms of Jesus, his Saviour and Lord.
+The moment Charlie's body died, his spirit and soul went smoothly into the loving presence and arms of Jesus, his Savior and Lord.
 Only Charlie's body was killed.

 In Luke 12:4-5 (NIV), Jesus said